Name: Effie Lassifrey

 Her moment in the Startree was fast approaching, and increasingly came the talk among the assorted societies and cliques of Redglade if she would, in fact, survive.

-One particularly sour sort to her, councilor O’landi of the Central Lights, recognized a political opportunity to wrest power for himself in the seats of the Central Lights.
+One particularly sour sort to her, councilor O’landi of the city’s circular security, recognized a political opportunity to wrest power for himself in the seats of the Central Lights in the Estate.
 As per fairy law, a proper fairy must have an offspring that is, themselves, a proper fairy.
 O’landi sent an agent fairy, his son Lida, to wait near the exit and kill her at the opportune moment.
 During the trial, Lida found himself attacked by the breadth of the spider nest, nearly costing him his life.
 The only close enough to help?
 Effie.

 Swayed by her selfless deed, he revealed the plot to Effie.
 She thought immediately to confront O’landi, but Lida warned against it, saying that she would need a champion to defeat him if there’s to be a duel.
 Recognizing the wisdom of the boy’s words, Effie started out from the woods, completing the trial, but deciding not to return to Redglade in fear for her life.
 Her search begins for someone strong enough to back her up in a duel…